cmccammon/WrenchRoverBackend/README.md

-## WrenchRover-API
+# WrenchRover-API
+Rails V 5.0
+Ruby V 2.3.0

-So this is a basic Rails API.
-I have used the rails new --api switch and used g scaffold for all controllers and models.
+So this is a Rails app running only API calls.
+I have used the rails new --api switch to generate the framework.
+Most of the nesting is accomplished with Active Model Serializer, however I needed to use 'awesome nested set' for the recursive search in the categories endpoint.

+## Some important Gems:
+Figaro
+awesome nested set
+Active Model Serializer
+rack-cors

 https://wrenchroverapi.herokuapp.com/

-#All users
+# All users
 get request
 /users
-#Get a single user
+# Get a single user
 get request
 /users/id
-#Add a user
+# Add a user
 post request
 /users
   json format: